qcubed/plugin_autocomplete2/README.md

 ## jquery.ui.autocomplete.js

-This plugin adds a few features that are missing from the standard jQuery UI autocomplete and which the jQuery UI team has said they won't incorporate into their code.
+This plugin adds a few features that are missing from the standard jQuery UI Autocomplete and some of which the jQuery UI team has said they won't incorporate into their code.

 * Allows pending searches to complete even if the user tabs out of the field.
 With certain forms, users quickly learn what key combinations will select a particular item in an autocomplete.
 The base implementation can be frustrating to use, because if the user tabs out before the menu appears and is rendered, then the field is reverted to its previous value.
 This plugin remedies that by completing the search and selecting the item that would have been selected.
 Because of this, you DO have to be ready to have the autocomplete change AFTER a blur event.
 * Issues a change event when the autocomplete changes, even after a blur event when resolving a pending ajax search.